darthrob6625/Capstone_Project/README.md

 | Support Vector Machines | 46.2% | 79.3% | +33.1% |

 ## 📌 Findings
+✅ For LR, there was a significant improvement of +20% in model performance, resulting in an accuracy of 68%.
+✅ The KNN model initially achieved a perfect score due to a strong feature.
+However, limiting the depth yielded a more realistic accuracy of around 70%.
+This suggests that the data is most likely unbalanced.

 ## 🎖 Future Work
 - Expand the dataset by incorporating an additional 10 years of historical data